ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 - - Android phone/tablet use Bonjourbrowser App to see list browse mDNS https://play.google.com/store/apps/details?id=de.wellenvogel.bonjourbrowser&hl=nl&gl=US

 Succes!!!
 Play and have Fun with Electra
-- Warning Fiddling with Electra can Kill You!
+- Warning, Fiddling with Electra can Kill You!

 <b>Show me a video if you got it working????</b>